-The eye-catching headline of a recent news statement from the American Academy of Pediatrics (AAP) claimed that “some common food additives may pose health risks to children.”
-And that’s what the media reported, and in some cases embellished, apparently without asking too many questions.
+The eye-catching headline of a recent news statement from the American Academy of Pediatrics (AAP) misses the facts on BPA.
+The headline claimed that “some common food additives may pose health risks to children.”
+And that’s what the media reported, and in some cases embellished, apparently without asking too many questions about the BPA facts.

 The AAP statement further notes that there are “critical weaknesses” in the current food additives regulatory process, which is governed by the U.S. Food and Drug Administration (FDA), and calls for “urgently needed reforms.”
 All this is predicated on “growing evidence” that some chemicals found in food additives and packaging may harm children’s health.